Antimicrobial Resistance

 Fighting resistant pathogens requires responsible action and participation of all members of society.
 Importantly, we need to:

-ISGlobal's Antimicrobial Resistance Initiative is designed to help to fight the growing emergence and spread of pathogens resistant to antimicrobial drugs from a multidisciplinary approach through the institute's core activities: research, training, technical assistance and analysis.
+ISGlobal's Antimicrobial Resistance Initiative was designed to help to fight the growing emergence and spread of pathogens resistant to antimicrobial drugs from a multidisciplinary approach through the institute's core activities: research, training, technical assistance and analysis.

-Highlighted Projects of the Initiative:
+Highlighted Projects of the Initiative

 Our Team